gjeunen/tombRaider/README.md

 ## 1. Introduction

-*tombRaider* is an algorithm capable of identifying and removing artefact sequences from metabarcoding data.
+Thank you for using *tombRaider*, an algorithm capable of identifying and removing artefact sequences from metabarcoding data sets.

 ## 2. Installation